Sarah L. Keller: Major publications

 Her recent work "Hallmarks of Reversible Separation of Living, Unperturbed Cell Membranes into Two Liquid Phases" found reversible phase separations over multiple warming and cooling cycles in yeast vacuoles, taking a step further towards conditions in living cells.
+Keller's follow-up work detailed that this transition is regulated by yeast and corresponds to their growth temperatures.

 Because early life has the simple form of RNA encapsulated by fatty acid, Keller's work could also explore mysteries about the origin of life.